 The Osprey, and others like it including the Marmot, are more of a travel bag and not nearly as robust.
 They often don’t have the flexibility of the removable straps either, or they have a tuck-away system that is nice to have, but ultimately too complex for most people.

 This bag is value for money if you are looking for a super-durable, large, and easy-to-use duffel that you can take anywhere and use for anything.
 I don’t think you would need to replace it..perhaps for decades.
 And judging by other packs I have that are far less durable, and the little wear this has sustained in a number of months, that is definitely the case.

 It’s still a decent price for the great quality that you get and for the right person, it is probably even a bargain.

 If you want a super-durable but very simple duffel that will last you for decades, this bag will not disappoint.

 I was actually surprised that my wife wanted it for her gym trips.
-But she loved the look, the durablility and most of all the convertability to a backpack.
+But she loved the look, the durability, and most of all the convertibility to a backpack.
 All the students at her university were using them, which is where she got the bug to buy one!

 Is this bag perfect for everyone?

 No. If you are going long distances with loads, then this is not something you want on your back.
 There are only basic shoulder straps and no hip belt, and nothing comfy on your back.
 Just the top flap of the pack.
 If this is the case, you might want to consider a wheeled duffel.

 But if you want a huge bag (whichever size you get is big, she has the XS and it’s still bordering on too big for only her gym gear) that you can do anything with, and rely on it forever, then this bag rocks!